 Nutrition in animals is as important as it is for plants.
 As we all know that plants prepare their own food by the process of photosynthesis but animals cannot prepare their own food, hence they need to depend on plants for their food.
 Animals derive their nutrition either by eating plants directly, they are called herbivores, or indirectly by eating animals which have consumed plants, they are called carnivores.
 Some animals feed on both plants and animals; these animals are termed as omnivores.
-All organisms require food for their survival and growth.
+All organisms require food for their

 Food has different components, called nutrients, like carbohydrates, fats, minerals, proteins, and vitamins, which are required for maintenance of the body.
 These components are complex and cannot be used as it is for nutrition in animals; so they are broken down into simpler components by the process of digestion.